Directions and industry requirements are regularly updated

 - have not been directed to self-isolate or self-quarantine by an Authorised Officer

-Information on Workplace (Additional Industry Obligations) Directions, including which industries are subject to the directions, is available from the DHHS website.
+Information on Workplace (Additional Industry Obligations) Directions, including which industries are subject to the directions, is available from the DH website.

 - Review processes to maintain up-to-date contact details for all staff.